kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   python -m ipykernel install --user --name aiworkshop
   ```

-  The create and install steps of the build will take a while.
-The total build may take 10 minutes or possibly longer.
+  The create and install steps of the build may take a while.
+The total build could take up to 10 minutes or possibly longer.

   When the build finishes, navigate using the Anaconda Prompt to the folder you want JupyterLab to open in (for example create a workshop folder and cd into it) and open JupyterLab: